aaroncampbell/paypal-framework/readme.txt

 </code>

 == Changelog ==

+= 1.0.3 =
+* IPN Message validations now work even if there are apostophes (slashes are stripped)
+* You can now have multiple debug E-Mail addresses (comma separated)

 = 1.0.2 =
 * Added a / to the IPN URL so that PayPal doesn't complain that it's invalid